Loose teeth are usually a sign of advanced gum disease.

 A tooth can also become loose from chronic infection, due to a failed root canal treatment or a cracked root.
 It can also become loose from traumatic injury.
 If a tooth breaks partway down the root, it can become loose and unrepairable.

 When it comes to loose teeth, the most effective treatment is prevention.
-Having your teeth cleaned every six months (or as often as every two or three months if you have early periodontal disease), plus conscientious home care, can protect your teeth and gums so you never get to the point where your teeth are loose.
+Having your teeth cleaned at Sunnyvale Dental Care office every six months (or as often as every two or three months if you have early periodontal disease), plus conscientious home care, can protect your teeth and gums so you never get to the point where your teeth are loose.

 Once they are loose, in some cases they can be treated with advanced cleaning procedures and teeth splinting procedure.
 The process of splinting teeth can be used to treat teeth affected by gum disease, but it will more likely be used when there has been mouth trauma.
 A thin steel wire is used to stabilize the teeth and add more strength.
 The loose teeth are attached to firmly entrenched teeth so there is no need to remove them.
 You also won’t have to deal with feeling the tooth move or experience any more pain from chewing foods that goes along with wobbly teeth.

 Too often, though, loose teeth are hopeless.
 And then, once you’ve lost your teeth, you can be tempted to try to just get by with removable dentures, ending up years later with facial collapse, and becoming a dental cripple.